-Name Education/Credentials Title

-Received a Master of Science degree in Industrial & Organizational Psychology from Capella University in 2013, a Master of Science degree in Project Management from Keller Graduate School of Management in 2008 and a Bachelor of Science degree in Human Development from Warner Pacific College in 2000.
-Director

-Bjork, Ann Financial Aid Advisor

-Name Education/Credentials Title Received a Bachelor of Arts in Liberal Studies from Oregon State University in 2004 Financial Aid Advisor Received a Bachelor of Science degree in Biology and Philosophy from Portland State University in 2002.
+Name Education/Credentials Title Heinrichs, Leslee Received a Master of Science degree in Industrial & Organizational Psychology from Capella University in 2013, a Master of Science degree in Project Management from Keller Graduate School of Management in 2008 and a Bachelor of Science degree in Human Development from Warner Pacific College in 2000.
+Director Liedtke, Sara Received a Bachelor of Arts in Liberal Studies from Oregon State University in 2004.
+Financial Aid Advisor Justice, Andria Financial Aid Advisor Stansell, Adam Received a Master of Arts in Elementary Education from University of North Alabama in 2021 and a Bachelor of Science in Elementary/ Collaborative Education from Birmingham-Southern College in 2017.
 Financial Aid Advisor